ashin2117/Cluster-Analysis-of-a-Pitcher-Ball-Movement/README.md

-# Cluster-Analysis-of-a-Pitcher-Ball-Movement

-### Cluster Analysis of a Pitcher Ball Movement Using K-Means and PCA for Player Comparison
+# Cluster Analysis of a Pitcher Ball Movement Using K-Means and PCA for Player Comparison
 - Please refer to **Cluster_Analysis.pdf** for the full analysis.